Fighting IUU: The Congo Relies on CLS Fisheries

 - Category: News, References

-The operation was launched on 22 March in Pointe-Noire by Henri Djombo, the Minister of State and Minister of Agriculture, Livestock and Fisheries, in the presence of local authorities and staff from his ministry.
+The fight against illegal fishing gained renewed support on 22 March in Pointe-Noire by Henri Djombo, the Minister of State and Minister of Agriculture, Livestock and Fisheries, in the presence of local authorities and staff from his ministry.

 Minister Djombo reiterated that fishing is a priority sector and a key part of economic diversification, as set out in the National Development Plan 2018-2022.
 This sector plays a dual strategic role, first in providing high quality protein for food security and nutrition, and second in generating income and employment by expanding the sources for creating wealth, said Djombo.